ryanhartman4/meditation-alignment/README.md

 }
 ```

-## License

-MIT License - see LICENSE file for details.

 ## Acknowledgments

-- OpenAI for GPT-4 and fine-tuning APIs
+- OpenAI for GPT-4o, o4-mini, and fine-tuning APIs
-- Anthropic for constitutional AI concepts and RFT Alignment Ideas
+- Anthropic for constitutional AI concepts, RFT Alignment Ideas, and claude code
 - Promptfoo team for evaluation framework
 - UK AISI for Inspect AI
 - The AI safety community for red-teaming best practices